Vacuum solutions in the Einstein-Aether Theory: Field Equations in the EA theory

 The field equations are obtained by extremizing the action with respect to independent variables of the system.
 The variation with respect to the Lagrange multiplier $\lambda$ imposes the condition that $u^a$ is a unit timelike vector, thus \bq g_{ab}u^a u^b = -1, \eq while the variation of the action with respect $u^a$, leads to \cite{Garfinkle} \bq \nabla_a J^a_b + c_4 a_a \nabla_b u^a + \lambda u_b = 0, \eq where, \bq J^a_m=K^{ab}_{mn} \nabla_b u^n, \eq and \bq a_a=u^b \nabla_b u_a. \eq The variation of the action with respect to the metric $g_{mn}$ gives the dynamical equations, \bq G^{Einstein}_{ab} = T^{aether}_{ab} +8 \pi G T^{matter}_{ab}, \eq where \bqn G^{Einstein}_{ab} &=& R_{ab} - \frac{1}{2} g_{ab} R, \nb \\ T^{aether}_{ab}&=& \nabla_c [ J^c\;_{(a} u_{b)} + u^c J_{(ab)} - J_{(a} \;^c u_{b)}] - \frac{1}{2} g_{ab} J^c_d \nabla_c u^d+ \lambda u_a u_b \nb \\ & & + c_1 [\nabla_a u_c \nabla_b u^c - \nabla^c u_a \nabla_c u_b] + c_4 a_a a_b, \nb \\ T^{matter}_{ab} &=& \frac{- 2}{\sqrt{-g}} \frac{\delta \left( \sqrt{-g} L_{matter} \right)}{\delta g_{ab}}. \eqn

 Sticking to the convention, we have considered aether on the matter-side of the field equations.
-It might as well be on the geometry-side as the manifold itself is now endowed with a vector field which is reflected in the fact that coupling constant of the EA theory is different from that of GR.
+It might as well be on the geometry-side { we have the effect of the aether vector field} which is reflected by the fact that the coupling constant of the EA theory is different from that of GR.
 So, it is unfortunate if one gets an impression that EA theory is simply GR coupled to vector field because of equation (\ref{fieldeqs}).

-The lagrangian of GR theory is recovered, if and only if, the coupling constants are both identically null, e.g., $c_1=c_2=c_3=c_4=0$, in the equation (\ref{Kab}).
+{In a more general situation, t}he Lagrangian of GR theory is recovered, if and only if, the coupling constants are identically null, e.g., $c_1=c_2=c_3=c_4=0$, {considering} the equations {(\ref{Kab}) and (\ref{LagMul})}.